 $25,211,175

-Directed by Niki Caro, this powerful drama centers on Josey Aimes, a woman who escapes an abusive marriage after enduring years of emotional and physical pain.
+"North Country" (2005), directed by Niki Caro, is a stirring drama that follows Josey Aimes, a woman who bravely escapes an abusive marriage after suffering years of emotional and physical torment.

-Determined to provide a better life for her children, Sammy and Karen, Josey seeks work at a local mine.
-However, her decision sparks disapproval from her father, adding further tension to her struggle.
+Determined to create a better future for her children, Sammy and Karen, Josey takes a job at a local mine.
+Her decision is met with resistance, especially from her father, adding yet another layer to her struggle for independence.

-The film is inspired by the book Class Action: The Story of Lois Jenson and the Landmark Case That Changed Sexual Harassment Law by Clara Bingham and Laura Leedy Gansler.
-Tackling vital themes of justice and truth, it sheds light on the fight against workplace harassment.
+The film draws inspiration from the book Class Action: The Story of Lois Jenson and the Landmark Case That Changed Sexual Harassment Law by Clara Bingham and Laura Leedy Gansler.
+It explores powerful themes of justice, truth, and the fight against workplace harassment with unflinching honesty.

 ActionAdventureFantasy